I. Nelson Rose: Teaching

 Rose joined what was then named Whittier College School of Law in 1973 as a Visiting Assistant Professor.
 Over the years, he was promoted to Full Professor with tenure.
 In Fall 1983, Rose developed and taught the first law school class on Gaming Law.
 Today there are at least 31 law schools with courses in Gaming Law, as well as graduate business schools and undergraduate colleges, many using the casebook Rose co-authored.

 In 1993-1994, Rose became the first Visiting Scholar for the University of Nevada-Reno's Institute for the Study of Gambling and Commercial Gaming.
 His Gaming Law classes were open to undergraduates, graduate students, and practicing lawyers and regulators.
 At that time, Nevada had no law school, so Rose was the only person teaching Gaming Law in the nation's leading state for legal gaming.

 In 2004, Rose taught a seminar on International Gaming Law for Whittier Law School's Summer Abroad program in China.
 He taught the same class the following years in Spain and France.
-He also taught classes on gaming law to the FBI; at colleges in Slovenia; and, at UNR's professional training courses in Reno, Tahoe and Macau.
+He also taught classes on gaming law to the FBI; at colleges in Slovenia; and, at UNR's professional training courses in Reno, Tahoe, and to Macau Polytechnic in Macau.
+Rose began co-teaching with Professor Jorge Godinho, a post-graduate class in International Gaming Law at the University of Macau in 2007.
+Rose taught the course every summer, in May or June, through 2021.
+He also participated as the lead judge for students defending their Masters' theses on issues related to legal gambling.

-Rose began co-teaching, with Professor Jorge Godinho, a graduate level class in Gaming Law at the Masters and Postgraduate Programs in International Business Law at the University of Macau in 2007.
-Most of the students have law degrees from China, Macau or countries in the Portuguese-speaking world, such as Angola and East Timor.
-Rose has taught the course every summer, in May or June, since 2007.
-He has also participated as the lead judge for students defending their Masters' theses on issues related to legal gambling.
+In 2012 and 2015, Rose served as a Visiting Professor at the University of Melbourne Law School in Australia, teaching the post-graduate course “Gambling, Policy, and the Law” as part of the Melbourne Law Masters program.
+In addition, Rose delivered presentations on gaming law developments at international trade and gaming law conferences put on by the American Bar Association, International Masters of Gaming Law, International Association of Gaming Advisors (originally National and then International Association of Gaming Attorneys), US Conference of Mayors, National Conference of State Legislatures, International Political Science Association World Congress, National Council on Compulsive Gambling, North American Association of State and Provincial Lotteries, World Lottery Association, National Equine Law Conference, World Poker Industry Conference, and International Association of Gaming Regulators.